Ame0thyst/Ame0thyst/README.md

-- 👋 Hi, I’m @Ame0thyst
+- 👋 Hi, I’m @meyy
-- 👀 I’m interested in software engineering and everything relate
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning java language and web programming
+- 🌱 I’m currently learning  web programming
 - 💞️ I’m looking to collaborate on .
 - 📫 @ikoo___15
-- 21 Yr
+- 22 Yr

 <!---
 Ame0thyst/Ame0thyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.